Running an event

 How to run a successful event at Imperial

 This page contains guidance to help you run an event at Imperial College London.
 It includes templates, resources and answers to frequently asked questions.
-For guidance specific to running virtual events please visit our dedicated Virtual events page.
+For guidance specific to running hybrid and virtual events please visit our dedicated Virtual events page.

 Please consult the College Events Calendar (Imperial log in required) to check for clashes on your preferred date prior to confirming any arrangements.

 If you are planning to use Teams Live, please ensure you have requested access to run a live event.
 This must be done a minimum of two weeks prior to your event.
 We recommend that you watch the familiarise yourself with the MS video guides as soon as possible.
 Once you have done so please submit a Public Live Events Request Form.
 The events team cannot take responsibility for this being submitted late and approval not granted in time.

 Visit the Imperial Events and hospitality webpage or contact Campus Services - firstname.lastname@example.org to secure venue bookings, catering, AV support and to hire furniture for your event.
 Please note Campus Services charge a fee for their support.

 Please visit the Imperial Venues website if you are looking to organise an event but are not a current Imperial College student of staff member.